-Washington DC neighborhoods are seeing healthy inclines in home values
+Washington DC neighborhoods are seeing healthy increases in home values

 Most Washington DC neighborhoods are seeing healthy inclines in average home values, but five trending Washington DC neighborhoods really stand above the rest.
 Evaluated as having some of the lowest average days on the market, highest average price per square feet, and highest bids received above asking prices, these five Washington DC trending neighborhoods are on the fast-track for future growth potential.